Running Self-Managed API Gateway On VM

 ACCESS_TOKEN: the access token generated in 3scale above.

-DOMAIN: the OpenShift cluster domain i.e. cluster-hrpdc.hrpdc.sandbox140.opentlc.com
+DOMAIN: the OpenShift cluster domain i.e.

 .
-You can use oc whoami --show-console|awk -F'apps.' '{print $2}'
+You can useoc whoami --show-console|awk -F'apps.' '{print $2}'

 command to get the domain value.

 Test if you can access APIcast.
-Replace VM_HOSTNAME
+Replace

 Sample output: